Planet Schooling Book

 Yet life goes on, especially if you have children.

 The question o en asked is: How can we move from a health and environmental crisis to a sustainable future?
 A greener future for our children?
 A more resilient future for our community?

 We are dealing with the profound implications of what is being labelled “a global problem,” in which social, economic, political and environmental issues are interlinked.
 They can no longer be discussed in isolation.
 We will spend a great deal of time worrying about reorganizing humanity, ensuring the improvement of the quality of life for this and future generations without ending the common heritage: the planet on which we live.

 Many ecologists suggest that a new relationship with nature needs to encourage an ethical commitment that makes the connections between human and the environment visible.
 It is a partnership ethic, in which we will be able to nd new cultural and economical ways to supply vital needs, guarantee security and embrace the quality of life without degrading the local and global environment.

 This book is an invitation to parents, educators and teachers to accept their role as leaders in protecting and rebuilding the environment.

 Accelerating positive changes in the environment is necessary to ensure the continued existence of natural ecosystems.
 Mother Nature needs our help right now.
 In this context, as educators have two ways to choose: to omit us and not to act for change, or to use our power to intervene in the world, teaching planetary education and taking responsibility for caring for the planet and working to stop the destruction.

-Shipping to Australian addresses is charged at a flat rate of $8.95 – with FREE SHIPPING on all orders over $100.
+Shipping to Australian addresses is charged at a flat rate of $11.95.

 About the author